urql-graphql/urql/docs/concepts/exchanges.md

 `fetchExchange` — an incoming operation is treated as follows:

 **First,** ongoing operations are deduplicated.
-It wouldn't make sense to send the same operation / request twice in parralel.
+It wouldn't make sense to send the same operation / request twice in parallel.

 **Second,** operations are checked against the cache.
 Depending on the `requestPolicy`, cached results can be resolved instead and results from network requests are cached.